eugeneg88/SecuLab/README.rst

 Clone / Download
 --------

 You need to have git installed.
-In addition, you need the NumPy and SciPy Python packages.
+In addition, you need the NumPy and SciPy Python packages, and Matplotlib for plotting.
 Some tests require comparison with direct N-body code.
 I'm using  `REBOUND <https://rebound.readthedocs.io/en/latest/>`_, a high order accurate integrator.

+This command will create a folder of SecuLab.
+That's pretty much it!

 .. code:: python